Nigel Mansell: Television and video games

 Mansell participated in Prince Edward's charity television special The Grand Knockout Tournament (1987).

 There were three video games endorsed by Mansell: Nigel Mansell's Grand Prix (1988, Martech), Nigel Mansell's World Championship Racing (1993, Gremlin Graphics), and Newman/Haas IndyCar (1994).
 Mansell also appeared as a playable driver for Williams in Codemasters' F1 2013.

 Mansell makes a guest appearance in Series 7, Episode 5 of Top Gear, a motoring show presented by Jeremy Clarkson, Richard Hammond, and James May.

-In "Eurocrash", Series 5, Episode 2 of The Grand Tour, another motoring show presented by Clarkson, Hammond, and May, Mansell appears as a wax figure which the presenters "steal" from the Polonia Wax Museum in Kraków, Poland and take with them on their road trip across Central Europe.
-Mansell is also credited as a presenter despite only appearing as a wax figure.
+In "Eurocrash", Series 5, Episode 2 of The Grand Tour, another motoring show presented by Clarkson, Hammond, and May, Mansell's wax figure is "stolen" from the Polonia Wax Museum in Kraków, Poland and taken with them on their road trip across Central Europe.
+Despite only appearing as a wax figure, Mansell is also credited as a presenter.